bbhat/charm/README.md

 * It configures the timer tick at a very high resolution (1.8963 uSec) to get good granularity.
 It smartly works around the resulting issue of smaller maximum interval while using 16 bit timers.

 * Because the RTOS programs the main OS timer each time, the is a possibility of very slow drift.
-In order to eliminate this drift completely, it optionally makes use of a second fixed interval timer which triggers every 1 second.
-At each 1 second interval, the main OS clock re-synchronizes itself to make the drift zero.
+In order to eliminate this drift completely, it optionally makes use of an RTC timer timer which triggers every 10ms (configurable).
+At each resync interval, the main OS clock re-synchronizes itself to make the drift to be absolute zero.

-* The OS context switch event interrupts are measured to take < 20 micro seconds.
-The actual time taken by the OS timer interrupt depends on the number of ready tasks at a given time.

 * Multiple tasks with periods as much as 10,000 Hz are tested to be working fine with zero drift.

 * The RTOS supports zero context store for periodic tasks which means for those periodic tasks which complete before its deadline / budget expiry it stores minimal context information.
 This is possible because each periodic task does not need to retain its registers between two periods.

+* The RTOS is compiled separately from all applications.
+This helps to keep the address spaces separetely for enhanced security.

+* Usually when each applications have their own address space, switching between tasks of different applications incur high cost which includes flushing instruction / data caches / TLBs etc. This time can run into few milliseconds.
+But chARM does this in a different way to provide least context switch time.
+Basically the total of 4GB address space is allocated to different applications & the kernel at the design time.
+Each application has non-overlapping address range allocated to it from the total 4GB address space.
+The page tables are setup in such a way that each application can access only its address range.
+This implementation means, we don't have to flush the caches or the TLBs.
+The total of 4GB is not a limiting factor in Embedded systems !

+* The binaries corresponding to all applications, other data files are combined together to prepare a ramdisk file.
+This file is loaded when the RTOS boots up.
+This provides a read-only file system in chARM at run time.

+* MMU support is being added.
+This enables paging and memory protection.

+* Eventually I intend to add support for graphics using OpenGL

+* Currently this RTOS runs on Mini210s (work in progress) & TQ2440.

+* The git repository has all the necessary scripts to enable connecting and debugging using JLink & OpenOCD